tinymce/tinymce-docs/CONTRIBUTING.md

-This page outlines how you can provide feedback and contribute to TinyMCE documentation.
+This page provides guidance on submitting feedback and contributing to TinyMCE documentation.

 # Contributor Code of Conduct

-For our Contributor Code of Conduct, visit our [Contributor Covenant Code of Conduct on GitHub](https://github.com/tinymce/tinymce-docs/blob/develop/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).
+To review the Contributor Code of Conduct, visit the [Contributor Covenant Code of Conduct on GitHub](https://github.com/tinymce/tinymce-docs/blob/develop/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).

-# How to contribute to TinyMCE’s documentation
+# Contributing to TinyMCE documentation

-We welcome people with technical writing experience to help make TinyMCE’s docs as useful to our community as possible.
-Although you don’t need to be an expert developer to contribute, a basic understanding of software development is helpful.
+Contributions from individuals with technical writing experience are encouraged to support the clarity and usefulness of the TinyMCE documentation.
+While expertise in software development is not required, a basic understanding is beneficial.

-What is more important is your ability to articulate complex ideas.
-Our goal is to help developers understand TinyMCE’s functionality as quickly as possible.
+The primary requirement is the ability to communicate complex concepts clearly.
+The goal is to help developers understand and apply TinyMCE functionality efficiently.

-Simply branch the [docs GitHub repository](https://github.com/tinymce/tinymce-docs) and submit a PR, or reach out to the [TinyMCE docs team](https://github.com/tinymce/tinymce-docs/issues/new?assignees=&labels=question&template=question.md) if you have a specific question.
+To contribute, create a branch from the [docs GitHub repository](https://github.com/tinymce/tinymce-docs) and submit a pull request (PR).
+For documentation-specific questions, open an issue using the [TinyMCE docs team contact form](https://github.com/tinymce/tinymce-docs/issues/new?assignees=&labels=question&template=question.md).

 # TinyMCE documentation tech stack

-The documentation is built with [Antora](https://antora.org/) and text files are written in [AsciiDoc](https://asciidoc.org/).
-You will find the [repo here](https://github.com/tinymce/tinymce-docs).
+The documentation is built with [Antora](https://antora.org/), and text content is authored in [AsciiDoc](https://asciidoc.org/).
+The source repository is available on GitHub: [tinymce-docs](https://github.com/tinymce/tinymce-docs).

-## Highlighting
+## Syntax highlighting

-Code language syntax and associated elements are highlighted using an open and closing backtick.
-For example, this `object` is actually enclosed with backticks like this: `object`.
+Inline code elements must be enclosed in backticks.
+For example, to highlight `object`, use the following syntax:

-Highlight words relating specifically to executable parts of software languages.
-Keys and their values when pertaining to objects and methods (particularly the case with TinyMCE) should have backticks.
-We cannot cover every use case here and contributors need to use their best judgment.
+Highlight keywords that refer to executable parts of a language.
+Keys and values used in objects and method options (common in TinyMCE) should also be enclosed in backticks.
+Exercise judgment for other cases not explicitly covered here.

 ## Code snippets

-Code snippets should be complete, executable code blocks starting with the `tinymce` object.
-We write code snippets using [source blocks](https://docs.asciidoctor.org/asciidoc/latest/verbatim/source-blocks/).
-These start by specifying the `source` style and the code snippet language in square brackets to enable syntax highlighting.
-The language is typically html, css, js, or ts.
+Code snippets must be complete, executable blocks that begin with the `tinymce` object.
+Snippets are formatted using [AsciiDoc source blocks](https://docs.asciidoctor.org/asciidoc/latest/verbatim/source-blocks/), which start with a `[source,<language>]` declaration.
+Supported languages include `html`, `css`, `js`, and `ts`.

-Include any key values pairs and method options that are required to enable a user to test the snippet in a local HTML file.
-You do not need to include the `html` surrounding the `tinymce` object that would be required to make the snippet work.
+Each snippet must include the key-value pairs and method options necessary to run the example in a local HTML file.
+It is not necessary to include the full HTML structure around the `tinymce` object.

-For example, this is good:
+**Valid example:**
 ```js
   [source, js]
   ----